 Projects no longer used can be marked as "Archived", and so its passwords will be marked as "Archived" too.
+Individual passwords can also be marked as "Archived".
 Also, users can set any password as favorite for quickly accessing it later.

 All of these features are simple and intuitive to use with a clean easy-follow user interface that makes searching for any passwords in the system a quick, painless process.